How TikTok Is Changing the Matcha Scene

 What's Next

-Emerging trends (early 2025):
+Emerging trends we're watching (early 2025):

 - Matcha cocktails (alcohol + matcha)